14 Kitchen Essentials You Need In Your Apartment

 It’s easy for a big cook to say that you need those super expensive (“but totally necessary”) chef knives, but what if you just want the basics?
 No stress — we’re here to walk you through the true must-haves for your kitchen, regardless of whether you’re moving for the first time on your own or you’re just ready to replace your six-year-old soup pot that smokes when it’s heated.
 Here’s exactly what you need to turn you into a fully-functioning home cook without going totally overboard.

 1. Basic Pots And Pans Set

 When it comes to pots and pans, you can keep it pretty simple without shelling out hundreds of dollars and be able to make a decent meal.
-We like this simple nonstick eight-piece set because it’s less than $28 (score) and it includes only the pots and pans you really need — an 8-inch fry pan, 10-inch fry pan, 1.5-quart saucepan with a lid, 2-quart saucepan with a lid and 3-quart casserole pan with a lid.
+We like this simple nonstick eight-piece set because it includes only the pots and pans you really need — an 8-inch fry pan, 10-inch fry pan, 1.5-quart saucepan with a lid, 2-quart saucepan with a lid and 3-quart casserole pan with a lid.
 The fry pans are perfect for stir-fry or pancakes while the saucepans come in handy for cooking rice and pasta.
 As for the casserole pan, think soups, chili or heating up a big batch of warm drinks.
 Also, look for nonstick pots and pans!
 (You’ll thank us later when you’re trying to flip that pancake.)